Dirt and or dust on the eye can end up being a whole lot of non-fun and uncomfortable!

 When experiencing a positive shift in energy, in addition to the main symptoms getting better, one can be quite confident of having hit the bull's eye!

-All the remedies referred to above have been or will be covered on the course platform.
-If you wish to learn more about them - and get them for your own stock in case the need arises - you are welcome to browse the course pages!
+All the remedies referred to above have been or will be covered on the platform.
+If you wish to learn more about them - and get them for your own stock in case the need arises - you are welcome to browse the resource pages!